 How Long to Stay in Hoi An

-Technically, to do and see everything on our list, you’d only need to stay in Hoi An for 2-3 days.
+Technically, to do and see everything on this list, you’d only need to stay in Hoi An for three days, maybe even just two.
 However, if there is a place in Vietnam that is perfect for taking a breather on a whirlwind tour of Southeast Asia, it would be here.
-So if you’ve got a couple extra days to spare, Hoi An is a great place to take it easy for a while.
+So if you’ve got a couple extra days to spare, this city is a great place to take it easy for a while.

-We chose to stay for five full days, which allowed us two for exploring the sights in the Ancient Town, two days at the beach, and an extra for wandering through the rice fields and taking photos in town.
+We chose to stay a full five days in Hoi An, which allowed us two for exploring the sights in the Ancient Town, two days at the beach, and an extra for wandering through the rice fields and taking photos in town.
 We don’t often take trips that would classify as vacations, but we did here and loved every minute of it.

 Where to Stay in Hoi An

-In Hoi An, you have the choice of staying in the Ancient Town, in a resort by the beach, or out in the countryside and whichever you pick should really come down to what you plan to spend the majority of your days doing.
-You can get around in Hoi An by taking taxis or biking, but both take time and taxi fees can add up if you use them often.
-If you have limited time in the city, I recommend staying within walking distance of the center of town so you can maximize the time you have seeing the sights and trying all the foods!
+In Hoi An, you have the choice of staying in the Ancient Town, in a resort by the beach, or out in the countryside, and whichever location you pick should really come down to what you plan to spend the majority of your days doing.

 Day Trips from Hoi An

-Of the three major international airports in Vietnam, the visa on arrival process runs the smoothest at Da Nang.
-You’ll pay for your visa in USD, so wait to change any money until you reach your hotel.
-Currently, 100,000 VND is equal to around $4.50 USD.
+- Of the three major international airports in Vietnam, the visa on arrival process runs the smoothest at Da Nang.
+You’ll pay for your visa in USD, so wait to change any money into VND until you reach your hotel.
+I always use Oanda to check exchange rates.